The u-root cpu command

 be used directly on the remote machine, without needing to manually copy them.

-remote machine and relaying file I/O requests back to the desktop cpu
+remote machine and relaying file I/O requests back to the desktop cpu process.

 The desktop command services those requests; you don't need to run a special